Learning Preconditions of Hybrid Force-Velocity Controllers for Contact-Rich Manipulation: Method

 \section{Method}

 \textbf{Problem Definition and Assumptions.} We tackle the problem of moving rigid objects from a start to a goal pose in constrained environments by a robot arm.
 The start and goal poses may be in different stable poses, and the object may not have any collision-free antipodal grasps at these poses.
 There is only one movable object in the environment.
 For actions, the robot arm can perform joint torque control.
 For perception, we assume access to an end-effector force-torque sensor and partial point clouds from an RGB-D camera, from which we can estimate segmentation masks and object poses.
 For skill parameter generation, we assume object geometries are similar to known geometric primitives, and that we can estimate these primitive shapes and environmental constraints from the segmented point clouds.
+Note this assumption does not apply to our learned precondition model and controller synthesis algorithm.
 Lastly, we assume object dynamic properties are within a reasonable range that enables nonprehensile manipulation by our robot arm.

 \textbf{Approach Overview.} At the high level, the inputs to our system are partial point clouds that represent the current observation, and the outputs are actions represented as parameterized skills.
 Our approach has three main components.
 The first is synthesizing HFVCs that allow for compliant execution with inaccurate object models and feedback.
 The second is learning the HFVC skill precondition to filter out motions that will likely fail due to modeling mismatches.
 The third is using the learned precondition to plan sequences of skills for object manipulation tasks in constrained environments.
 The planner uses subgoals from the skill parameters as the skill-level transition model.
 The planner replans if the reached state deviates a lot from the subgoal.
 See Figure~\ref{fig:overview}.